Michigan Retail Fraud FAQs

 Is jail more likely for felony 1st-degree retail fraud?

 Because felony retail fraud is punishable by up to five (5) years in prison, judges are more likely to consider incarceration as part of a defendant’s sentence; however, jail is not mandatory.
-Judges and prosecutors have differing attitudes and proclivities, and the chances of jail hinge on the court, facts of the case, assigned judge, and circumstances and history of the defendant.
+Judges and prosecutors have differing attitudes and biases, and the chances of jail hinge on the court, facts of the case, assigned judge, and circumstances and history of the defendant.
 If a defendant has prior felony convictions, the maximum sentence can increase to a maximum of 15 years.
 Experienced retail fraud defense lawyers can often persuade a sentencing judge to consider a probationary sentence instead of incarceration.

 Can I get my retail fraud charges dismissed if I took the items by accident?